 Instead, if you create a compelling offer, you will give the visitors an incentive to signup by providing them with something to enjoy immediately.
-This could be exclusive access to content, a discount offer or even a free ebook.
+This could be exclusive access to content, a discount offer, or even a free ebook.

 Make use of smart tools like RoboAuditor that have creative designs and layout you can choose from to personalize a signup form, enticing visitors to make use of a compelling offer.
-RoboAuditor works with the aim of generating more leads for your business by conducting a comprehensive SEO audit of your website and integrating with popular platforms like MailChimp, WordPress, and HubSpot.
+RoboAuditor works generate with the aim of generating more leads for your business by conducting a comprehensive SEO audit of your website and integrating with popular platforms like MailChimp, WordPress, and HubSpot.

 - Reduce the friction to subscribe

 Make it easy and simple for visitors to leave their email addresses.
-A form with too many questions to be answered can feel like an inspection of sorts and nobody likes the paperwork.
+A form with too many questions to be answered can feel like an inspection of sorts, and nobody likes the paperwork.
 Chances are the visitor will get turned off and decide to move on.

 Test different types of signup forms, from pop-up ones to buttons embedded within blog posts, to assess which ones are more likely to convert generic visitors to email subscribers.
 Keep the number of clicks that the user has to go through to get your offer to a minimum.

 You may want to consider setting up a double opt-in form to weed out spammers or bots.
-Also, pay particular attention to CTA buttons which can have text varying from the usual ‘sign me up’ to more action-oriented ones like ‘get my 15% off’ or ‘get job alerts now’.
+Also, pay particular attention to CTA buttons, which can have text varying from the usual ‘sign me up to more action-oriented ones like ‘get my 15% off or ‘get job alerts now.’

 Engage with new subscribers immediately

-When someone has opted in to receive your content, you are still on top of their mind.
-This an opportunity for you to seal the deal even more strongly and yet, this is something not many marketers take advantage of.
+When someone has opted-in to receive your content, you are still on top of their mind.
+This an opportunity for you to seal the deal even more strongly, and yet, this is something not many marketers take advantage of.

-Email platforms like MailChimp allow you to set up such emails which are sent to new subscribers automatically as soon as their email addresses are updated into the system.
+Email platforms like MailChimp allow you to set up such emails that are sent to new subscribers automatically as soon as their email addresses are updated into the system.
 You can even get creative and offer additional content by getting your email subscribers to like your Facebook page or share it with another friend to unlock the new offer.

 Show signup options everywhere

-Intuitively, you would think that the website is the only place for a signup form but this disregards the fact that not all your audiences are going to be frequenting your website directly and instead, you may have to direct them there.
-Make use of both, your blog posts and social media posts, to drive people to landing pages or newsletter signup forms.
+Intuitively, you would think that the website is the only place for a signup form, but this disregards the fact that not all your audiences are going to be frequenting your website directly, and instead, you may have to direct them there.
+Make use of both your blog posts and social media posts to drive people to landing pages or newsletter signup forms.

 You can even combine your forms with social proof to add weight to the value of the content.
-For instance, you can tout the fact that the visitor can join 30,000 other email subscribers on their weight loss journey and become a part of a large community who have been working towards solving just the same pain points as the visitor.
+For instance, you can tout the fact that the visitor can join 30,000 other email subscribers on their weight loss journey and become a part of a large community that have been working towards solving just the same pain points as the visitor.

 Do It Now

-RoboAuditor generates at least 4X more email subscribers Vs the Static Email subscription forms.
+RoboAuditor generates at least 4X more email subscribers Vs. the Static Email subscription forms.

 What email subscription methods have you tried in the past?
 What has and hasn’t worked for you?